Banff Travel Tips: 30+ Things to Know Before You Go

 Read everything you need to know about the Banff Park Pass here.

-Should you stay in Banff or Canmore?
+Should You Stay in Banff or Canmore?

 Canmore is located 20 minutes from the town of Banff.
 While it’s a little quieter and accommodations are a little cheaper, it will require more driving each day.
 Canmore is a great place for anyone looking for a vacation rental instead of a hotel.
 You’ll find plenty to do and great restaurants in Canmore as well.